Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-A22-4G.md

 Open settings -> Phh treble settings -> Misc features -> Use System wide bt hal

 ### No AOD:
-Open settings -> Phh treble settings -> Misc features -> Force always on display
+Open settings -> Phh treble settings -> Misc features -> Force always on display (note: AOD for some reason never updates unless you get a notification, no workaround yet.)

 Thanks to this [Telegram community](https://t.me/Samsung_f22_Community) for all these guides!